The Partner of Choice

 Strengthening Business and Industry

 NC State has a long, vibrant history of successful partnerships with individual companies and entire industry sectors.
 Our Technology Incubator helps high-tech entrepreneurs commercialize by giving them wide-ranging access to faculty, student and private-sector expertise on our Centennial Campus.
-And the Industrial Extension Service, the first of its kind in the United States, has helped North Carolina businesses grow and prosper for more than 50 years.
+And our Industry Expansion Solutions unit, the first of its kind in the United States, has helped North Carolina businesses grow and prosper for more than 50 years.

 The Supply Chain Resource Cooperative draws on the thought leadership in our supply chain management curriculum — ranked sixth in the country by Bloomberg Businessweek — to extend the resources of corporate partners while giving students crucial real-world experience.